lin-mengwei/lin-mengwei.github.io/activities.md

   </p>
   </summary>

-  <p>The Ideas Coffees are designed for PhD students and Postdocs to talk about <b>newly formed immature ideas</b> in a safe and friendly environment.
+  <p>The Ideas Coffees are biweekly sessions, designed for PhD students and Postdocs to talk about <b>newly formed immature ideas</b> in a safe and friendly environment.
 The main objectives are to receive feedback before starting a project, understand each others' research interests, and foster collaboration.
-We also host occasional special sessions (e.g., sharing data info).
-(See: <a href="https://www.linkedin.com/posts/universitat-de-barcelona-school-of-economics_yesterday-we-concluded-the-final-session-activity-7275801743379046401-EGbN/" target="_blank">Our event post, Dec.
-2024</a>)</p>
+We also host occasional special sessions (e.g., sharing data info). </p>

   <p>This is an innovative event series for junior Economics researchers at <a href="https://www.ub.edu/school-economics/" target="_blank">UBSE</a>, which I initiated with IEB PhD colleagues in 2024.
 It has received invaluable support from the PhD in Economics Program.
-I have been in charge of the series in academic years 2023/24 and 2024/25.</p>
+I have been in charge of the series in academic years 2023/24 and 2024/25.
+(See: <a href="https://www.linkedin.com/posts/universitat-de-barcelona-school-of-economics_yesterday-we-concluded-the-final-session-activity-7275801743379046401-EGbN/" target="_blank">Our event post, Dec.
+2024</a>)</p>

   <br>
 </details>